Being interviewed by police? Speak to a lawyer first

 Even if all the witnesses were to later die and their statements were all lost, the police would only need your answers on the record of interview DVD to prove their case.
 What you say in interview is very important.

 During the course of the interview you should either make a comment interview by participating openly during the record of interview, or make no comment, answering none of the questions put to you by police.
-Something you should never do is answer some questions and then answer no comment to others.
-In some circumstances juries are permitted to make inferences against you when you answer in this manner, although this approach should be avoided, it is always preferable to making admissions.
+If you do answer some questions and then answer no comment to others in some circumstances juries are permitted to make inferences against you when you answer in this manner, although this approach should be avoided, it is always preferable to making admissions.

 You should also know that there is no such thing as an “off the record” conversation with police.
 If your intention is to say nothing to police during the recorded interview that should also apply to any conversation that you have with any police member at any time in regard to the alleged offence.